Who Caused this Mayhem?

-Unhappy to see parts of London ablaze at the hands of it’s own residents.
-I don’t completely understand all the reasons behind it, but I find it interesting that the “rioters” (read thugs) were using Blackberry Messaging to communicate with each other because they thought it was private and then when they found out RIM was going to turn over the communication logs, a group of hackers attacked the RIM website.
-Wonder if these events were in any way connected?
+Unhappy to see parts of London ablaze at the hands of it’s residents.
+I don’t completely understand all the reasons behind it.
+Still, I find it interesting that the “rioters” (read thugs) were using Blackberry Messaging to communicate with each other because they thought it was private and then when they found out RIM was going to turn over the communication logs, a group of hackers attacked the RIM website.
+I wonder if these events were in any way connected.
 I think anybody who assumes a commercially available communication system is secure to communicate on is living in the 1900’s!
 (IMHO)

-Given the viserale response of the markets to all the latest financial news the subjects from my site were kind of all over the place:
+Given the visceral response of the markets to all the latest financial news the subjects from my site were kind of all over the place:

-- I found a very interesting video on the National Film Board Site called After the Axe which hit home for me.
+- I found an exciting video on the National Film Board Site called After the Axe which hit home for me.
 Anybody who thinks lay offs are easier the higher up in the food chain you get, needs to think again.

 - My Jobs and Sunday’s best was it’s normal review of my tweets for the week as well as a biting commentary on the brewing financial frappuccino of crap.